mahouoji/MobilityChange/ProjectReport.md

 ##### 2. Ridership change by station and location

 We aggregate daily entries and exits by stations defined by station name and lines.
 We choose top 10 active stations in regular days (Jan-Feb15) and top 10 active stations in April based on the average daily ridership in that time span.
-Some stations get into top10 in April, which are JKSN HT-ROOSVLT(7EFMR), FLUSING_MAIN(7), JAMAICA CENTER(EJZ) in Queens, CROWN HTS-UTICA(34) in Brooklyn, and 125 ST(456) in Manhattan.
+Some stations got into top10 in April, which are JKSN HT-ROOSVLT(7EFMR), FLUSING_MAIN(7), JAMAICA CENTER(EJZ) in Queens, CROWN HTS-UTICA(34) in Brooklyn, and 125 ST(456) in Manhattan.

 We compute the change percentage of each station, by dividing the daily entries and exits with the average value of that station in regular days (work days in Jan-Feb25).
 Looking from the change percentage, stations in Manhattan have ridership dropped the most.
-Yet we must also consider that the original number in manhattan was way larger than other boroughs, and 6 out of 10 top active stations in April are in Manhattan, including the most busiest one 14 ST-UNION SQ(456LNQRW), and 125 ST(456) which showed similar percentage of change as those Brooklyn and Queens stations.
+Yet we must also consider that the original number in manhattan was way larger than other boroughs, and 6 out of 10 top active stations in April are in Manhattan, including the most busiest one 14 ST-UNION SQ(456LNQRW), and 125 ST(456) which showed similar percentage of change (about 30%) as those Brooklyn and Queens stations.

 <img src="./doc/top_station_change.png" alt="top_station_change" style="zoom: 33%;" />